 Click here to change days and see details

-Later free time and departure.
+Morning free.
+Later airport transfer and departure.

 MADE IN KRAKOW is owner of 2 brands - Pavo Travel and Żywe Muzeum Obwarzanka (Interactive Museum of Obwarzanek).
 Registered in Register of Tourism Organisers and Agents, conducted by Marshal of Lesser Poland Voivodeship, with the Insurance Guarantee by Europa S.A.